rustdesk/rustdesk/README.md

 ## Dependencies

-Desktop versions use [Sciter](https://sciter.com/) or Flutter for GUI, this tutorial is for Sciter only.
+Desktop versions use Flutter or Sciter (deprecated) for GUI, this tutorial is for Sciter only, since it is easier and more friendly to starter.
+Check out our [CI](https://github.com/rustdesk/rustdesk/blob/master/.github/workflows/flutter-build.yml) for building Flutter version.

 Please download Sciter dynamic library yourself.